reych/raytracer/hw3-raytracer/readme.txt

 Feature:                                 Status: finish? (yes/no)
 -------------------------------------    -------------------------
-1) Ray tracing triangles                  !!!no, explain!!!
+1) Ray tracing triangles                  yes

-2) Ray tracing sphere                     !!!no, explain!!!
+2) Ray tracing sphere                     yes

-3) Triangle Phong Shading                 !!!no, explain!!!
+3) Triangle Phong Shading                 yes

-4) Sphere Phong Shading                   !!!no, explain!!!
+4) Sphere Phong Shading                   yes

-5) Shadows rays                           !!!no, explain!!!
+5) Shadows rays                           yes

-6) Still images                           !!!no, explain!!!
+6) Still images                           yes

 7) Extra Credit (up to 20 points)
    !!! explain your extra credit here, if applicable !!!
+Reflection rays: It works kind of, but there are some bugs with the normal where the data structure itself seems to change...
+The siggraph image is better.
+Recursive depth is 5.

+Scene files:
+spheres.scene
+table.scene
+SIGGRAPH.scene